Activities such as tattooing, piercing and body modification are considered to be public health risk activities.

 - View the Public Health Risk Activity Premises registration form (PDF)

-At a minimum, tattooist or piecers working in the Glenorchy area must have completed Australian government training in maintaining infection control standards in office practice settings training (external link), or an equivalent.
+At a minimum, tattooist or piecers working in the Glenorchy area must have completed Australian government training 'HLTINF005 - Maintain infection prevention for skin penetration treatments' (external link), or an equivalent.

 It is against the law to tattoo or do body modification on someone under 18 years old.